This is part of a series on Asher’s Writing

 Podge laughed, “Argyle’s been putting words in your mouth again.
 Well, I don’t believe it.
 It’s all too impossible.
 Unbelievable!”

 All of a quick Alex raised his hand, “Shht!”
 He remained motionless.

 Alex hushed, “Quiet!
 I hear something.”

-In the distance, through the door a deep voice faintly resounded.
-Alex leapt up and rushed through the door.
+In the distance, through the door, a deep voice faintly resounded.
+Alex leaped up and rushed through the door.
 He heard the voice grow slightly louder down the stairs.
-It was instantly recognizable, after all it was his father’s.
+It was instantly recognizable, after all, it was his father’s.

 Alex sat silently, listening to his beloved friend and mentor.
 Suddenly he heard a sharp intake of breath.
 His Mom sunk her face into her hands, her shoulders shaking up and down.
 Quickly, but quietly, Alex climbed the blue shag stairs and crawled into bed.
 A forgotten and confused Podge stared up from the middle of the floor, but resigned himself and also laid down to sleep.

 “Come on!
 If we don’t hurry we won’t catch any Chavish at all!”

 Podge climbed over a log, which wasn’t the easiest task when wearing a purple fur striped monster costume.
 You see, a Chavish makes it a point to never be what it seems, and they are drawn towards like-minded people.

 Alex was scouting ahead, having dropped Podge off as a lookout.
 His costume was quite fetching, star climbing even, with two black furry ears poking out the top, white teeth coming out of its back, and a green slithery tail.
 It was good for the occasional dinner party, but it was much better for hunting Chavishes.